Pilgrim Cottage | Bourton-n-the-Hill, Cotswolds | Holiday

 Supermarkets and Shopping:

 Blockley Village Shop & Café, which sells a wide range of groceries, basics, and local produce is less than 2 miles away.
-Moreton-in-Marsh, 2.5 miles away, has several small supermarkets, including a Co-Operative Food, Tesco Express, Aldi, and Warner’s Budgens.
+Moreton-in-Marsh, 2.5 miles away, has several small supermarkets, including a Co-Operative Food, Tesco Express and Aldi.
 There is a butcher and bakery on the high street also.

 Eating Out:

-• The Great Western Arms, Blockley (2 miles)
+• The Great Western Arms, Blockley – inviting pub in a beautiful Cotswold village (2 miles)

 Walks: